manuelesimi/DispatcherSuite/README.md

 ## Configuration
 ### For the embedded Tomcat server
-the configuration is available in  _application.yml_ inside the app distribution:
+The configuration is available in  _application.yml_ inside the app distribution:
 ```yaml
 server:
     port: 8080